9 Teacher Tested Autism Strategies for Teachers to Prepare An Autism Classroom (Autism Classroom Set Up Tips)

 7. Language Based Techniques/Augmentative and Alternative Communication (AAC)

 These techniques and strategies must be embedded in all activities throughout the child’s day.
+This is one of the best strategies to teach students with autism because it helps others to hear their voice.
 AAC methods can include picture symbol task analysis, picture exchange, natural aided language techniques, visual cues for behaviors, picture symbols, photographs, written words (if the child is reading), etc.

 8. A Written Behavior Plan

 A plan should be in place for each child’s targeted behaviors.
 If students have inappropriate behavior(s), there should be a plan for dealing with that behavior(s).
 All staff members in your class should have a copy of the behavior plans.
 The behavior plans can be very short or extensive depending on the needs of the student.
-Behavior plans can cover information as minor as “what to do when the child keeps taking of their shoe” to something as major as aggression, hitting, kicking etc. In each case, you will want to conduct a Functional Behavior Assessment to develop a Behavior Intervention Plan.
+Behavior plans can cover information as minor as “what to do when the child keeps taking of their shoe” to something as major as aggression, hitting, kicking etc. In each case, you will want to conduct a Functional Behavior Assessmentto develop a Behavior Intervention Plan.
+Certainly one of the leading autism strategies for teachers to implement.
 The behavior plans should be a written plan of action so that each member of your classroom team responds in the same way to a behavior.
-The app "Autism Classroom has tips for dealing with challenging behaviors.

 9. Sensory Issues

-Sensory issues should be addressed throughout the school day.
+One of the other strategies to teach students with autism is to pay attention to their sensory needs.
+Sensory issues should be addressed in the autism clasroom set up by adding elements throughout the school day.
 Sensory issues should be identified for each child, when applicable, and programmed for and incorporated in the daily schedule.